 Another difference between your lips and the rest of your skin is that your lips don't have melanin, the pigment that makes you tan when you're exposed to the sun.
 Melanin is your body's natural way of protecting your skin from ultraviolet rays, and because your lips don't have any, they're at a higher risk of getting sunburned.
 Because your lips can't protect themselves from sun damage, it's important to use a lip balm that contains sunscreen -- your lips can develop sunspots and skin cancer just like the rest of your skin [source: Stevens].

 Your lips' red or pink pigment comes from underlying blood vessels -- red-colored, blood-filled capillaries are close to the thin skin on your lips.
 The transition of the reddish-pink outline of your lips to the rest of the skin is called the vermillion border, and it's found only in humans [source: Ditkoff].

-For more information on how your lips are different from other skin areas on your body, check out the links on the next page.
+For more information on how your lips are different from other skin areas on your body, check out the links below.

 - Blistex.
 "What Are Lips?"
 2009 (Accessed 10/14/2009)http://www.blistex.com/lip-tips/what-are-lips